Nyunggai Warren Mundine AO – Executive Chairman

 Elizabeth Henderson – Director & Company Secretary

-She is has extensive involvement in community and charity work, including for the Royal Hospital for Women Foundation, the St George Foundation and the Salvation Army.
+Elizabeth has deep and diverse network across business, government, media and community sectors.
+This includes nearly a decade’s direct experience working with Australian Indigenous organisations focussed on commercial and economic development.
 Elizabeth served as a non-executive director of NTSCorp Limited from 2009 to 2012 and as a Friend of the Royal Hospital for Women Foundation on its event organising committees between 2011 and 2014.
-Elizabeth holds degrees in Bachelor of Science (Physics major) and Bachelor of Laws from the University of Sydney.
+Elizabeth holds a Bachelor of Laws and a Bachelor of Science (Physics major) from the University of Sydney and a Graduate Diploma in Applied Finance.

 Glen Brennan – Director